Respect.

 You can be the example of giving unconditional respect that the world so desperately needs.
 “Don’t let anyone look down on you because you are young, but set an example for the believers in speech, in conduct, in love, in faith and in purity.” -1 Timothy 4:12.

 Ladies, for a deeper discussion on showing unconditional respect for the guys in your lives, see my post Respect For Guys: Why and How to Do It.
-And everyone could benefit from the reminder about respecting governing authorities in Fervr’s article Whoever Wins, Respect Them!
+And everyone could benefit from the reminder about respecting governing authorities Honoring a Government You Don’t Like (article by JD Greear Ministries).

 Comments are closed.